 - demonstrate that key risk information is regularly reported to the central risk management function to enable appropriate centralised evaluation, measurement and control risk across the relevant group entities

 Attaching documents or diagrams in the free text boxes within the clearing exemption forms: you cannot attach documents or diagrams to the free text boxes in the clearing exemption form.
-You will need to give us an answer to the relevant questions using 4,000 characters.
+You will need to give us an answer to the relevant questions.

-We are also now accepting applications for transaction between a UK entity and a third country entity.
-These notifications can be submitted via the EMIR web portal.
+We are also accepting applications for transaction between a UK entity and a third country entity.
+These notifications can be submitted via Connect.